hailwood/inertia-react/readme.md

 ## Manually making visits

 In addition to clicking links, it's also very common to manually make Inertia visits.
 The following methods are available.
-Take not of the defaults.
+Take note of the defaults.

 ~~~js
 // Make a visit